Pylons/akhet/docs/intro.rst

 * 'starter': traversal only, no database [#]_

-Thus, rather than having scaffolds for all combinations of libraries, Pyramid will have scaffolds for just the most widely-used application styles.
+Thus, rather than having scaffolds for all combinations of libraries, Pyramid 1.3 just has scaffold for the most widely-used application styles.
 Most people use URL dispatch with SQLAlchemy, and traversal with ZODB, so these are the combinations offered.

 If you're coming from Akhet 1, or from Pylons/Django/Rails/PHP, use the 'alchemy' scaffold in Pyramid 1.3 (or in Pyramid 1.2, the 'routesalchemy'